The Challenge

 Comprehensive data aggregation and analytics capabilities

 OpenBeds helps to ensure that individuals in need of mental health and SUD services are not left waiting for extended periods as providers search for suitable referral care.
 Treatment Connection™—the public-facing portal for consumers—streamlines access to care for individuals searching for their next step in their care journeys.
 Using a straightforward, easy-to-use format, it provides individuals with critical information to help them connect more efficiently to the most appropriate and closest care available in their communities.
-By facilitating smooth transitions to effective care, OpenBeds ultimately helps improve the likelihood those patients will have better outcomes.
+By facilitating smooth transitions to effective care, OpenBeds ultimately helps improve the likelihood of those patients having better outcomes.

 OpenBeds provides detailed data and analytics capabilities to help public health officials track key ED performance metrics.
 The solution’s analytics dashboard can be used to track real-time statewide user engagement, utilization, wait times from discharge to referral, and referral patterns.
 State agencies can track how efficiently EDs are handling referrals through OpenBeds date and time stamp functionality to determine whether individuals are being connected to treatment and services, and how quickly those connections are made.
 State officials also are able to identify trends in ED referral patterns to determine if and where there may be gaps in behavioral health resources.
-For example, they can identify if additional SUD services may be needed to serve rural communities where providers routinely have difficulty placing ED patients for treatment following overdoses.
+For example, they can identify if additional SUD services may be needed to serve rural communities where providers routinely have difficulty placing ED admits for treatment following overdoses.

-OpenBeds is best utilized when there is extensive engagement among providers to ensure a robust network, with a full array of care options for patients and referring providers to choose from.
+OpenBeds is best utilized when there is extensive engagement among providers to ensure a robust network, with a full array of care options and referring providers to choose from.
 Having active participation of hospitals and health systems is critical to the success of OpenBeds across the states where its solutions are deployed.
 ED staff typically are onboarded as referrers in OpenBeds.
 This enables them to access the full spectrum of behavioral health treatment options in the state to help secure quality referrals to the most appropriate level of care for individuals presenting at the ED with behavioral health needs.

 FOR PROVIDERS